MoamenMoatazYoussef/moamens-notes/README.md

         - Hibernate.
         - Spring AOP.
         - Spring Boot.
+        - Spring REST.
+(In progress...)
+        - Spring Security.
+(In progress...)
+        - Microservices with Spring Boot (In progress...)
         - Maven.
     + Source: Udemy's courses:
         - Learn Spring & Hibernate For Beginners.
-(Not finished yet)
+(In progress...)
         - Master Microservices With Spring Boot & Spring Cloud.
-(Not finished yet)
+(In progress...)
 - **Maven**, included in Spring scripts.
 - **ReactJS & Redux**, Sources:
     + Book: The Road To Learn React.